greenelab/phenoplier_manuscript/manuscript.md

 ### PhenoPLIER with LVs predicts drug-disease pairs better than single genes

-We next determined the extent in which substituting LVs in place of individual genes predicted known treatment-disease relationships.
+We next determined the extent to which substituting LVs in place of individual genes predicted known treatment-disease relationships.
 For this, we used the transcriptional responses to small molecule perturbations profiled in LINCS L1000 [@doi:10.1016/j.cell.2017.10.049], which were further processed and mapped to DrugBank IDs [@doi:10.1093/nar/gkt1068; @doi:10.7554/eLife.26726; @doi:10.5281/zenodo.47223].
 Based on an established drug repurposing strategy that matches reversed transcriptome patterns between genes and drug-induced perturbations [@doi:10.1126/scitranslmed.3002648; @doi:10.1126/scitranslmed.3001318], we adopted a previously described framework that uses imputed transcriptomes from TWAS to prioritize drug candidates [@doi:10.1038/nn.4618].
 For this, we computed a drug-disease score by calculating the negative dot product between the $z$-scores for a disease (from TWAS) and the $z$-scores for a drug (from LINCS) across sets of genes of different size (see Methods).